lcapo/developer-documentation-hotel/hotel/Avail.rst

 **PaymentOptions:**

-* **MerchantPay:** The costumer pays the client and the client will pay de provider.
+* **MerchantPay:** The customer pays the client and the client will pay de provider.

 |

-* **LaterPay:** The costumer will have to use a credit-card as a guaranty for the hotel and the payment will be done by the costumer at checking.
+* **LaterPay:** The customer will have to use a credit-card as a guaranty for the hotel and the payment will be done by the costumer at checking.

 |